Premium

 Summary

-This downloadable PDF lesson plan for English teachers helps B1 students discuss career paths.
+This downloadable lesson plan for English teachers helps B1 students discuss career paths.
 This ESL class material explores the pros and cons of corporate life versus starting a business, enhancing vocabulary and speaking skills through engaging activities.

 Activities